7 ways to save big $ with a Used Frac Tank

 A standard frac tank holds 500 barrels of fluid, or 21,000 gallons, and has valves on the front which allows several of them to be connected as required for the "frac job".

 The most common tanks are flat-top with 1/4 inch corrugated walls.
-They are portable, and designed to fit perfectly onto an 18 wheel semi truck.
+They are portable, and designed to fit perfectly onto a semi truck.

 Below, find out just a few of the ways our clients have benefited from a used frac tank.